-This Division oversees a range of offender programs and also encompasses the management of the offender population, offender classification, health and mental health services as well as Correctional Enterprises of Connecticut which offers offenders an opportunity for real-life work experience while producing and marketing items for state, municipal and non-profit institutions.
+This division oversees a range of offender programs and also encompasses the management of the offender population, offender classification, health and mental health services as well as Correctional Enterprises of Connecticut (CEC).
+CEC offers offenders an opportunity for real life work experience while producing and marketing items for state, municipal and non-profit institutions.
 Through educational, substance abuse, recreation, religious and volunteer service programs, inmates gain opportunities for positive change and successful reintegration into the community following discharge.

-This division is also responsible to assess, classify and assign offender risk levels, evaluate and audit the department programs, and provides a comprehensive information service for victims of crimes.
+This division is also responsible for the assessment; classification and assignment of offender risk levels, the evaluation and audit of department programs and provides a comprehensive information service for victims of crimes.

 Correctional Enterprises of Connecticut

 Offender Programs and Victim Services